cvilas/grape/docs/02_roadmap.md

   - Implement basic examples for AV capture, streaming and display

 - HW accelerated 3D graphics
+  - Select scene description format: [USD](https://developer.nvidia.com/usd#nvidia), ??
-  - Select a backend: vsg, ogre, raylib, something else
+  - Select a rendering backend: vsg, ogre, raylib, something else
   - Implement a basic scenegraph example and check performance in MacOS and Linux VM
   - Implement scenegraph in our scripting language and have it render by the backend